Should You Be Getting Overtime?

 How many hours is full-time employment?

 The FLSA does not define full-time employment or part-time employment.
 This is a matter generally to be determined by your employer.
 Whether an employee is considered full-time or part-time does not change your right to overtime pay if you worked over 40 hours in a work week.
-You should call or text 1-800-706-3000 if you have more questions and talk to an Arizona overtime lawyer.
+You should call 1-800-706-3000 if you have more questions and talk to an Arizona overtime lawyer.

 Is extra pay required for weekend or night work?